 Bigger rests too are important after prolonged periods of work.
 That’s why we have holidays.
 But in the modern world how many of us truly disconnect from work and allow ourselves to fully relax?
 How many of us drink more on holiday or continue to distract ourselves with technology as a way to numb out life stresses?
 How many of us sit quietly with ourselves and process the emotions we are feeling?

 One of the many excellent anecdotes from Peak Performance involves multiple Olympic runner Bernard Lagat who competed at his last Olympics at the age of 41.
 He was renowned for simply downing tools for 5 weeks at the end of each season to rest.
-Whilst we may not all have the luxury of being a professional athlete and being able to take time off there is much to be learned in this tale.
+Whilst we may not all have the luxury of being a professional athlete and being able to take that amount of time off there is much to be learned in this tale.

 Many of our clients struggle with their sleep.
 Either getting off to sleep or waking up in the middle of the night and struggling to get back to sleep again.
-Without appropriate sleep levels we miss out on all important recovery time.
+Without appropriate sleep levels we miss out on all important physiological recovery time.

 Not only does this affect our physical and mental performance it also makes us more sensitive to pain.